tstack/lnav/docs/source/formats.rst

 Scripts
 -------

-Format directories may also contain '.sql' and '.lnav' files to help automate log file analysis.
-The SQL files are executed on startup to create any helper tables or views and the '.lnav' script files can be executed using the pipe hotkey (|).
+Format directories may also contain :file:`.sql` and :file:`.lnav` files to help automate log file analysis.
+The SQL files are executed on startup to create any helper tables or views and the '.lnav' script files can be executed using the pipe hotkey :kbd:`|`.
 For example, **lnav** includes a "partition-by-boot" script that partitions the log view based on boot messages from the Linux kernel.
 A script can have a mix of SQL and **lnav** commands, as well as include other scripts.
 The type of statement to execute is determined by the leading character on a
 line: a semi-colon begins a SQL statement; a colon starts an **lnav** command;
-and a pipe (|) denotes another script to be executed.
+and a pipe :code:`|` denotes another script to be executed.
 Lines beginning with a hash are treated as comments.
 The following variables are defined in a script:

 .. envvar:: #